openwms/spring-data-generic/README.md

 the persistence provider in a customer project.
 But when you start building a software component that can be used across different and arbitrary customer projects you probably end up in the area of product, solution or framework development.

-And thats obviously the case to build another abstraction over an abstraction.
-I don't like abstractions of a framework at all, but this has to be decided from a business value view and not from a technical view point.
+And that's obviously where you need to abstract the abstraction.
+I don't like abstractions of a framework at all, but this needs to be driven from a business perspective and not from a technical point of view.

 ## Demanded Architecture

-Let's assume we would build an architecture like shown in the next overview picture.
-At top we have any kind of business application that needs to fetch data from one or more underlying data sources.
-The kind of data, that needs to be fetched is not of data coming from a relational database but more as of coming from a document store whereas a DMS (Document Management System) takes care of storing and finding data.
-So this is the first layer of abstraction:
+Let's assume we would like to build an architecture like here.
+At top we have any kind of business application that needs to fetch data from one or more data sources underneath.
+The kind of data, that needs to be fetched is structured data containing binary documents and document metadata that comes from an arbitrary document store.
+Several types of document store exist
-Instead of abstracting from a database we need to abstract from data sources.
-I could have invented a project called `Spring Data DMS` with several sub-projects but this is: a) not my job and b) not my hobby.

-Therefor we call this project 'Ameba Data DMS' instead of 'Spring Data DMS'.

-Customers need to...

-### Abstract from ECM

-...
-Systems.
-A lot of commercial as well as open-source solutions exist in the area of `Document Management Systems`s.
-An DMS stores binary content of a proprietary file system along with metadata needed to find and get back the physical content.

-### Build Dossiers from
+- A DMS (Document Management System)
+- A solution built with a NoSQL document store (like MongoDB) to store the document metadata and the document binaries
+- A solution with a relational database that keeps the document metadata stored in tables

+The latter two solutions may keep binary files on the filesystem or in the database.
+This depends on the current project requirements.

 ![Overview]

+### Abstract the ECM

+A lot of commercial as well as open-source solutions exist in the area of `Document Management Systems`.
+The DMS stores binary content on a proprietary file system along with metadata that's needed to retrieve the physical content again.
+Each DMS has it's own interfaces exposed in several technologies, like webservices, Java API, RMI.
+So here is our first level of abstraction (Integration Layer).
+An adapter implementation exists for all supported solutions:

+- DMS Adapter for each supported DMS
+- NoSQL Adapter for the MongoDB solution
+- RDBMS Adapter for relational databases

+An adapter has to implement a generic set of CRUD operation.
+The `Ameba Data DMS` component uses one or more adapter implementations to provide high-level functionality to the business application.

+### Building Dossiers of Documents

+Building a structured dossier of documents is one of the high-level functions that `Ameba Data DMS` provides.
+What is the key aspect of a structured dossier?
+Is it different to a set of documents?
+A dossier contains folders where each folder may contain documents and where a document may exist in multiple folders.
+The dossier itself has metadata assigned, like a folder or document has.

+![RIM]

+A dossier of documents can have multiple presentation.
+For example it may look like a flat list of documents, or as tree-like structure.

 ## Target Architecture

 [Overview]: site/img/overview.png
+[RIM]: site/img/RIM.png